 The application process is usually fast — often as quick as 24 hours.
 And you’ll only have to research pool companies, rather than having to find both a lender and a contractor.
 However, the options offered may be limited, so you might not be able to shop around for the best rates.

 6. Tap into your 401(k)

 If you have a 401(k) retirement account, you can borrow against it for whatever purpose you want, which includes installing a swimming pool.
 Of course, there are limitations on the loan terms and amounts.
-As of 2019, you can borrow up to 50% of your account balance or $10,000, whichever is greater.
-The overall maximum loan amount is $50,000 (source).
+As of 2020, the maximum amount that the plan can permit as a loan is (1) the greater of $10,000 or 50% of your vested account balance, or (2) $50,000, whichever is less. (source).

 Interest rates with this type of loan are fixed at 1% to 2% above the going prime rate.
 It varies depending on the state you live in and who manages the plan.
 The prime rate is published in the Wall Street Journal’s bank survey and indicates the best rate commercial banks will offer customers.
 So if the current prime rate is 5%, you can borrow from your 401(k) at 7% APR, regardless of your credit score.
 Also, you’ll be paying the interest back into your own 401.
 However, the money you receive is taxable income and you will have to pay an additional fee if you default on the loan.

 The maximum term for a retirement plan loan is five years.
 If you fail to repay it in time, you’ll be hit with the 10% early withdrawal fee.
 However, you can get longer terms if you are using the loan to help pay for your primary residence (source).

 How will you finance your pool installation?
 Be sure to do your research and choose the right lender for your situation.